gethiox/HIDI/README.md

 - Added input device grabbing for exclusive usage

 # TODO
+- improve throttling logic to the best possible solution
+- proper logging with multi-level debug option
+- Precompiled builds targeted for more platforms
+- Polish default configurations for keyboard and gamepad

+# Nice to have
 - Arpeggiator and other MIDI effects, MIDI clock sync
-- Precompiled builds targeted for more platforms
+- CC learn mode - gamepads without deadzones are pretty sensitive and hard to learn CC with it in effect.
+  Some action could be used to temporarily disable all input events in the range of -0.5 - 0.5 value
+- Utilize Mouse's relative input somehow
+- Gamepad analog deadzones and adjustable transform curve

 ## Wishlist (far future)
-- MIDI sequencer (make use of OpenRGB)
+- MIDI sequencer, OpenRGB support

 # License
 Project is released under **GPLv3**, for detailed information see [LICENSE](./LICENSE)